 This course builds on the foundations of manipulative medicine taught in the previous course.
-Diagnosis of somatic dysfunction and application of osteopathic manipulative treatment will now be applied to the entire body in both a didactic and skills laboratory setting.
-Students will learn in a contextual framework how diagnosis and treatment come together as part of holistic, comprehensive care for patients.
+Diagnosis of somatic dysfunction and application of osteopathic manipulative treatment will continue to be applied to regions of the body in both a didactic and skills laboratory setting.
+Students will learn how to apply Osteopathic manipulative techniques to various body regions as we begin to integrate major concepts.